byt3n33dl3/BlackMarlinExec/README.md

 tcp        0      0 127.0.0.1:12345         127.0.0.1:33994         ESTABLISHED

-kali@kali:~$ # Kill the connection by copying and pasting the output of netstat kali@kali:~$ python BME_barracuda.py 127.0.0.1:33994         127.0.0.1:12345
+kali@kali:~$ # Kill the connection by copying and pasting the output of netstat kali@kali:~$ python BME_barracuda.py 127.0.0.1:33994         127.0.0.1:4444
 TCP connection was successfully shutdown.
-[1]-  Done                    nc -d -l -p 12345
+[1]-  Done                    nc -d -l -p 4444
-[2]+  Done                    nc -v -d localhost 12345
+[2]+  Done                    nc -v -d localhost 4444
 ```

 ## [LDAP](https://www.youtube.com/watch?v=Xjpi8xYqPcY&pp=ygUUa2VyYmVyb3MgdnMga2VyYmVyb3M%3D) & Kerberos Protocol Potential Attacks
 Using [BlackMarlinExec](https://github.com/pxcs/BlackMarlinExec/) to get benefits of integration.
 Firstly find a significant risk.
-An attacker would steal user credentials through malware or AD Attacks using [BME](https://github.com/pxcs/BlackMarlinExec/), enabling them to `obtain` a Ticket Granting Ticket (TGT) and access network services.
+A CS would try to "steal" user credentials through malware or AD Attacks using [BME](https://github.com/pxcs/BlackMarlinExec/), enabling them to `obtain` a Ticket Granting Ticket (TGT) and access network services.
 Man-in-the-Middle (MITM) attacks pose another threat, where an attacker intercepts communication using [BME](https://github.com/pxcs/BlackMarlinExec/) to get access between the user and the Key Distribution Center (KDC) or between services and the LDAP directory, potentially `stealing` or `modifying` data.

 > [!IMPORTANT]
 > [<img src="https://darkcitygame.com/images/thumb/c/c3/Kerberos.png/500px-Kerberos.png" width="30">]()
-Attacker might steal user credentials through phishing, allowing them to get a Ticket Granting Ticket (TGT) and access network services.
+CS might steal user credentials through phishing, allowing them to get a Ticket Granting Ticket (TGT) and access network services.
 Another risk is ticket forgery, where an attacker creates fake tickets to impersonate users.<br><br>

 > [!WARNING]
 > [<img src="https://darkcitygame.com/images/thumb/c/c3/Kerberos.png/500px-Kerberos.png" width="30">]()
 Attackers intercept communications between users and the Key Distribution Center (KDC) or between services and the LDAP directory to steal or alter data.
-LDAP injection is another potential attack, where attackers manipulate directory queries to access or change data `illegally.`<br>
+LDAP injection is another potential attack, where CS manipulate directory queries to access or change data `illegally.`<br>

 ## What is the Flaws in Kerberos?
 Biggest lose was the assumption of secure time system, and resolution of synchronization required.